Nabil-Arrouss/Software-Tech-Class/README.md

 ### Project Development Process

 #### Step 1: Getting ready and planning
-- Create project repository on GitHub.
+- **Create project repository on GitHub.**
-- Configure local development environments on our computers.
-This includes setting up frameworks and dependencies for Laravel and Angular and making sure we use the same versions of the technologies (composer, php, nodejs...) during the development process.
+- **Configure local development environments on our computers.**
+    - This includes setting up frameworks and dependencies for Laravel and Angular.
+    - Ensure all team members use the same versions of the technologies (composer, php, nodejs...) during the development process.
-- Define Project requirements and objectives:
+- **Define Project requirements and objectives:**
-      * Develop a CRUD (Create, Read, Update, Delete) operation application utilizing Laravel and Angular.
+     - Develop a CRUD (Create, Read, Update, Delete) operation application utilizing Laravel and Angular.
-      * Facilitate team collaborations throughout the Github kanban dashboard, by creating issues and handle them together.
+     - Facilitate team collaborations throughout the Github kanban dashboard, by creating issues and handle them together.
-- Define the tasks and create a project timeline.
+- **Define the tasks and create a project timeline.**

 #### Step 2: Back-end Development
 - Design the databse schema using drawio tool to define the structure and the attributes.